chenna319/chenna319/README.md

 # 💫 About Me:
-🔭 I’m currently working on MERN Stack<br>👯 Excited to collaborate on innovative projects and open-source contributions<br>🌱Currently diving into DSA<br>⚡ Fun fact : I transitioned from a commerce background to programming!
+🔭 I’m currently working on MERN Stack<br>👯 Excited to collaborate on innovative projects and open-source contributions<br>🌱Currently diving into DSA<br>⚡ Fun fact : I transitioned from a Mechanical background to programming!
 Swapping balance sheets for code sheets, I've enjoyed every step of the journey, blending analytical skills with creative coding.
 Let's build something amazing together!<br>📫 Reach me at:[(https://www.linkedin.com/in/chenna-kesava-vemulapalli-49263122a/)]<br>

 ## 🌐 Socials: